How to Become a Pilot in India After 12th? - Complete Guide

 Scanned signature on white paper

-DGCA has two medical tests for Commercial Pilot License.
+DGCA has two medical tests for a Commercial Pilot License.

 Class 2 Medical Test: This is the first medical test you have to get done from a qualified aviation doctor approved by DGCA.
 The list of approved doctors for Class 2 medical is available on DGCA's website.
 You can directly call the doctor on the mentioned numbers and get an appointment.

-Class 1 Medical Test: After you get your CA-35 medical assessment for class 2 medical, you may proceed for Class 1 medical test.
+Class 1 Medical Test: After you get your CA-35 medical assessment for Class 2 medical, you may proceed for the Class 1 medical test.
 This test is conducted at Civil and Defense Hospitals in India.
-The test is stricter as compared to Class 1 medical test for stressful commercial pilot conditions.
+The test is stricter as compared to the Class 2 medical test, given the stressful commercial pilot conditions.

-Flight schools recommend to get medicals done before starting the training to avoid wasting money.
+Flight schools recommend getting medicals done before starting the training to avoid wasting money.

-In case you fail your medical you can still apply for countries which have lenient medical restrictions.
+In case you fail your medical, you can still apply for countries that have lenient medical restrictions.

 Computer Number

-The next step to your question on how to become a pilot in India after 12th is to get a computer number.
-This step can sometimes be one of the most time consuming.
-DGCA has introduced auto generation of computer number
+The next step in your question on how to become a pilot in India after 12th is to get a computer number.
+This step can sometimes be one of the most time-consuming.
+DGCA has introduced auto-generation of computer numbers.

 The same documents that you attached while registering for eGCA are required for getting a computer number.
-Register on DGCA Pariksha website
+Register on the DGCA Pariksha website.

 Ground School: